On This Page

 Choose compatible dinner partners.
 If you opt for traditional onboard dining with an assigned dining time and table, you'll be seeing your dinner companions every night, so it's important that you enjoy them.
 Do not be shy about asking a maitre d' for a new table if the passengers at your original seating aren't compatible.
 Requests to be seated with other solo cruisers will often be honored if possible.
 If you've chosen a flexible dining plan, request to be seated at a table with other diners, if possible, rather than eating alone.

 Take the ship's shore excursions.
-This is a favorite tried-and-true way to meet others; the wackier the excursion, the more likely there will be a bonding opportunity.
+This is a favourite tried-and-true way to meet others; the wackier the excursion, the more likely there will be a bonding opportunity.

 Hand out calling cards.
 This is a great tip for a solo trip on a mega-ship, where it can be easy to lose a potential friend in the crowd.
 You might meet someone you'd like to see again but never run into them by chance.
 If you make up cards with your name and cabin number and hand them out to new acquaintances, they'll know how to reach you to arrange to get together again.
 (As always, use your judgment when giving out your cabin number.)